 Each person is different; while many hold common traits, each is unique.
 Submissive people range from casual players to committed lifestylers with no desire for permanent relationships, to those wanting to balance different aspects of their life, to those who seek the comfort and solace of total surrender (the ones called slaves).
 Equally, each submissive wants to explore and participate in activities that heighten their experiences and fulfill their needs best.
 BDSM has so many events, flavours, and types of interactions that no two are indeed the same.

 Kinksters are all Swingers.

 The people encountered stating they are in the lifestyle may either be in or not a relationship.

 Those in a relationship “belong” to their relationship with their specific Dominants or submissives.
 Individuals trying to ingratiate themselves and play a part in that relationship are “poaching” and show a decided lack of honour, dignity and discretion.
 Sometimes this will be accepted or laughed at, but frequently it is at minimum an annoyance and most an insulting intrusion.

 If they are single, individuals have the right to choose to pursue relationships of their choice.
-Assuming just because they label themselves a role that they are that to everyone is an oversimplification and misses the point that the lifestyle is about relationships no matter how divergent from what vanilla community views as standard.
-Single people belong or have obligations to no one but themselves unless they willing change that position.
+Assuming just because they label themselves a role that they are that to everyone is an oversimplification and misses the point that the lifestyle is about relationships no matter how divergent from what the vanilla community views as standard.
+Single people belong or have obligations to no one but themselves unless they willing to change that position.
 No one can compel their involvement.